postmanlabs/postman-app-support/README.md

 1. This issue tracker is only for Postman App related issues, along with other services accessible from the app.
   If you have Newman specific issues, a better place to report them would be the Newman issue tracker at [https://github.com/postmanlabs/newman/issues](https://github.com/postmanlabs/newman/issues)

-2. If you are facing [Postman Cloud](https://www.getpostman.com/docs/cloud) related issue (such as sync, cloud-api, documenter, etc) and you want to include personal information such as your username or collection names, then mail us at [help@getpostman.com](mailto:help@getpostman.com).
+2. If you are facing a Postman Cloud related issue (such as sync, cloud-api, documenter, etc) and you want to include personal information such as your username or collection names, then mail us at [help@getpostman.com](mailto:help@getpostman.com).

-3. If you want to report a security issue in any Postman’s services or products, read our [security reporting guidelines and policy](https://www.getpostman.com/vulnerability-reporting) for more details.
+3. If you want to report a security issue in any Postman’s services or products, read our [security reporting guidelines and policy](https://www.postman.com/vulnerability-reporting) for more details.

-4. Answer to questions along the lines of "How do I... in Postman" should be in our online documentation at [http://getpostman.com/docs](http://getpostman.com/docs).
+4. Answer to questions along the lines of "How do I... in Postman" should be in our online documentation at [https://learning.postman.com/](https://learning.postman.com/).
 If you are unable to find a how-to guide in our online documentation, feel free to ask your question on our [Postman Community](#the-community).

 5. Before reporting an issue use the search feature on the issues page to check if there are issues similar to yours.
 A lot of issues are duplicates, and it is hard to keep track of them or respond when the issues are solved.
 If you find your issue already reported, feel free to add "+1" reaction and we will keep a note of it.